 How Desirable is Health Data for Hackers?

-Especially in companies that work with biometric or health data – and therefore with special categories of personal data according to Art.
-9 GDPR – it is recommended, in the opinion of the German data protection expert Wolfgang Schmid, to take special precautionary measures, as the person responsible is obliged to maintain specific measures to safeguard the interests of the person concerned.
+Especially in companies that work with biometric or health data – and therefore with special categories of personal data – it is recommended, in the opinion of the German data protection expert Wolfgang Schmid, to take special precautionary measures, as the person responsible is obliged to maintain specific measures to safeguard the interests of the person concerned.

 In case of a hack, the data is usually sold.
-A study carried out in 2013 shows that even anonymous health data, if combined with other data sets, can give conclusions about a person and thus be clearly identified.
+Even anonymous health data, if combined with other data sets, can give conclusions about a person, and thus be clearly identified.

 How Can Boxcryptor Help?

-Boxcryptor is a simple but extremely secure way to encrypt and thus protect data stored in the cloud, on a NAS, on hard drives or locally.
+Boxcryptor is a simple but extremely secure way to encrypt and thus protect data stored in the cloud, on a NAS, file server, on hard drives, or locally.
 The software provides healthcare organizations with an easy way to protect data through end-to-end encryption.
 This protects PHI from unauthorized parties following HIPAA.
 Boxcryptor uses AES encryption with a key length of 256 bits.
-Since as of today, no practicable attack against AES exists, it is the preferred encryption standard for governments, banks and high security systems around the world.
+Since there is no viable attack on AES to date, this is the preferred encryption standard for governments, banks, and high security systems around the world.
 Click here for more information on Boxcryptor and cloud security for the healthcare industry.